-The next time you check in at a hotel, don’t be surprised if the standard keycard is no longer the only way to unlock your temporary home away from home.
+The next time you check in at a hotel, thanks to new innovations in hospitality technology don’t be surprised if the standard keycard is no longer the only way to unlock your temporary home away from home.

 Starwood Hotels & Resorts, one of the largest hotel chains in the world, recently announced plans to debut a digital key system at its Aloft hotels in Cupertino, California and the Harlem neighborhood of New York City.
 Arriving guests will be able to bypass the front desk and go straight to their rooms using digital keys that are sent to their smartphones or tablets via an app.
 If this two-location test run goes well, Starwood says it could implement the digital key feature in all of its hotels by next year.